Chemical Kinetics in Physical Chemistry

 Dependence of reaction rate with the concentration of reactants we express rate equation or rate law.
 Mass action law guides the basis of the formulation of rate equations.
 But the rate equation can only be formulated on the basis of experimental data.

 2H2O2 → 2H2O + O2

-From the mass action law kinetics rate equation
+From the mass action law and kinetic rate equation

 But the experiment shows the rate equation is

-The single power of concentration controlled the decomposition of H2O2.
+The single power of concentration controlled the decomposition of hydrogen peroxide.
 Thus this reaction is 1st order because of only one concentration term used in the rate equation.
 K = const, called rate constant of a specific reaction.

 Thus for a general reaction,